Helmut Schelp: Career

 Schelp also used his influence to force Heinkel to develop one of his pet projects, the "diagonal compressor", a sort of combination of the centrifugal and axial designs.
 At the time the pure axial compressors were having problems with surging and air intake turbulence, while the centrifugal designs proved fairly immune to these problems.
 Although it was mechanically possible to arrange a centrifugal stage in front of axial ones, this arrangement would require a large frontal area, and a small frontal area was the only real reason to use an axial arrangement.
 Schelp's diagonal stage appeared to offer the best of both worlds, only slightly larger than an axial stage of the same air flow, but with much wider-chord blades that should be more resistant to airflow problems.
 Schelp demanded that the HeS 011 use this design, which proved to be much more difficult to build than originally thought, and led to lengthy delays in that project.

 After the war, Schelp was taken to London where he was on 24-hour call if anyone in the Air Ministry wanted to talk to him.
 This was rarely done, and Schelp found himself able to wander London at will.
 On one such trip he came across the Gloster E.28/39, bearing a plaque that stated it was the first turbojet powered aircraft to fly.
 It had actually been beaten into the air by over a year by the Heinkel He 178, and when Schelp pointed this out it was wryly suggested there may be some inaccuracy with the plaque.

-The correct lineage now appears on the E.28 display at the Science Museum.
+In 1946, Schelp moved to the United States as part of Operation Paperclip to work on small gas turbines.
+In 1951, he joined the Garrett Corporation, where he remained until his retirement in 1977.
+After retiring, Schelp continued to do consultancy work for the Garrett Corporation until 1986.